 Day 5 - Ulverston & Grange over Sands

 The market town of Ulverston was the birthplace of Stan Laurel, who is celebrated with a statue and museum (entry fees apply)./nGrange over Sands was a fashionable Victorian resort town and attracts a multitude of birdlife to its fertile shoreline./n

 Day 6 - Ullswater & Keswick

-From Pooley Bridge at the head of Ullswater we take a boat trip (included in tour cost) along England's second largest lake. /nThe lake was formed by three glaciers, resulting in its zig-zag shape./nWordworth's poem "Daffodils" was written on a journey along the lake's shores where the flowers bloom each spring./nKeswick is the busiest town in the North Lakes, situated beside scenic Derwent Water./nDiscover the fascinating history of an everyday item at the Pencil Museum (entry fee applies). /nLocal artefacts are displayed at the Keswick Museum & Art Gallery (entry fee applies)./n
+From Glenridding the southern part of Ullswater we take a boat trip to Pooley Bridge (included in tour cost) along England's second largest lake. /nThe lake was formed by three glaciers, resulting in its zig-zag shape./nWordworth's poem "Daffodils" was written on a journey along the lake's shores where the flowers bloom each spring./nKeswick is the busiest town in the North Lakes, situated beside scenic Derwent Water./nDiscover the fascinating history of an everyday item at the Pencil Museum (entry fee applies). /nLocal artefacts are displayed at the Keswick Museum & Art Gallery (entry fee applies)./n